-Package Unit: A unit that combines heating and cooling in one unit, and uses a central ductwork system to blow cool or warm air into rooms.
+Package Unit: A unit that combines heating and cooling in one unit and uses a central ductwork system to blow cool or warm air into rooms.

 Plenum Space: An enclosed space inside a building structure used for airflow, usually above the ceiling or below the floor.
 It is different from ductwork because it is part of the structure, not a separately installed pipe or hose.

-Radiant Floor Heating: An electric or water-based system that is installed underneath flooring such as tiles or engineered wood to warm the room.
+Radiant Floor Heating: An electric or water-based system that is installed underneath flooring, such as tiles or engineered wood, to warm the room.
 Because thermal energy rises evenly from the floor, it provides a uniform temperature throughout the room.

 Refrigerant: A fluid substance used in air conditioning and heat pump systems that is capable of repeatedly changing from a liquid to a vapor state and back again.
 While there are numerous types of refrigerant, they are categorized into three broad groups based on how they extract or absorb thermal energy.
 It is a highly regulated substance due to its flammability and toxicity, and some types are banned because of their negative effect on the ozone layer.

-Single-Zone: A ductless system in which a single compressor is connected to a single air handler, instead of one outdoor unit connected to multiple indoor air handlers.
-There is often more than one compressor and air handler unit, one for each space that needs to be cooled, or in the case of a heat pump, heated.
+Single-Zone: A ductless system in which a single compressor is connected to a single air handler instead of one outdoor unit connected to multiple indoor air handlers.
+There is often more than one compressor and air handler unit, one for each space that needs to be cooled or, in the case of a heat pump, heated.

-Subcooling: The difference between saturation temperature and the actual liquid refrigerant temperature when liquid refrigerant is below the minimum temperature that would cause it to boil and shift from a liquid to a vapor phase.
+Subcooling: The difference between saturation temperature and the actual liquid refrigerant temperature when the liquid refrigerant is below the minimum temperature that would cause it to boil and shift from a liquid to a vapor phase.

 Terminal Unit (TU): A small, ductless unit that controls the temperature in a single room and is typically composed of a heating coil, a cooling coil, an automatic damper, or some combination of those elements.

-Thermal Zone: An individual indoor space, or a group of neighboring spaces such as a cluster of rooms that are expected to have similar thermal loads.
+Thermal Zone: An individual indoor space or a group of neighboring spaces such as a cluster of rooms that are expected to have similar thermal loads.

-Thermostatic Expansion Valve (TXV or TEV): An equipment component that meters the flow of refrigerant into the evaporator, while also measuring the refrigerant leaving the evaporator in vapor form.
+Thermostatic Expansion Valve (TXV or TEV): An equipment component that meters the flow of refrigerant into the evaporator while also measuring the refrigerant leaving the evaporator in vapor form.
 Despite the name, they do not control the temperature in the evaporator.